 - 1 teaspoon Louisiana-style hot sauce, such as Tabasco or Crystal Hot Sauce

 - 1 teaspoon Worcestershire sauce

-- In a medium mixing bowl, whisk egg yolks and Dijon mustard until eggs are broken up and evenly blended.
-Continue whisking and slowly add oil by pouring it down the side of the bowl in a thin stream.
+- Whisk the egg yolks and Dijon in a medium bowl until evenly blended.
+Continue whisking and slowly add the oil by pouring it down the side of the bowl in a thin stream.

-- Once all the oil is added, whisk in Tabasco, Worcestershire, lemon juice, salt, and pepper until well incorporated.
+- Once all of the oil has been added, whisk in the lemon juice, hot sauce, Worcestershire, and measured salt and pepper until evenly combined.